 NEMA requires that feasible alternatives are considered during the EIA process.
 An important function of the Scoping Phase is to screen potential alternatives to derive a list of feasible alternatives that need to be assessed in further detail in the EIA Phase.
 An alternative is defined as a possible course of action, in place of another, that would meet the same purpose and need (DEAT, 2004).
-Preferred alternatives and main reasons for their preference are given in the tabel below.
+Alternatives that have been considered are as follow: